NorthStarUAS/rc-flight-legacy/README-qemu.md

 # Quick tips on using Qemu

-Enables cross installing native compilers and libraries and using them to cross compile software.
+Enables installing native compilers and libraries and using them to cross compile software.
 This without the memory or space or cpu limits of a small embedded cpu.

 Reference: https://mmatyas.github.io/blog/servo-short-cross-compilation-guide